 We design, build and operate nuclear power stations in the UK.
-We are regulated by the Office for Nuclear Regulation, which imposes strict security and data retention requirements.
 Security is therefore essential to the operation of our facilities and we must operate comprehensive security and monitoring systems in order to protect our facilities.

 What data do we collect and why?

 We will collect, process and retain information about you that you provide voluntarily, that we collect automatically and that we obtain from third party sources.
 In general, we will use the personal data that we collect from you only for the purposes described in this Privacy Notice, or for purposes that we explain to you at the time we collect your personal data (such as archiving purposes in the public interest, scientific or historical research purposes, or statistical purposes), if and where this is permitted by applicable data protection laws.